-The Revelation and Friendship over Candied Fruit Peel
+Friendship over Candied Fruit Peel with the Karen tribe

-I offer the crisp notes of the Thailand currency in exchange for candied fruit peels at her quoted price with no words exchanged.
+I offer the crisp notes of the Thai Baht currency, in exchange for candied fruit peels at her quoted price with no words exchanged.
 Finally, we both click a snap together for keepsake!

 I am overwhelmed with the guilt of having been judgmental and prejudiced towards a warm and friendly person like Phen and promise her, ‘I shall come back soon to meet you, Phen!”

-Also, the Karen Tribe in Chiang Mai is by far the largest of the Hill Tribes in Thailand, representing about three thousand people and Doi Inthanon is home to many of them.
-These tribes are largely concentrated in the North of Thailand, near the Myanmar border and are divided into four main sub-groups: White Karen, Kayan Lahwi, Black Karen and Red Karen.
+Also, the Karen Tribe in Chiang Mai is by far the largest of the hill tribes in Thailand, representing about three thousand people and Doi Inthanon is home to many of them.
+These tribes are also largely concentrated in further North of Thailand, near the Myanmar border.

-These mini markets run by the Karen Tribes in Chiang Mai stock farm fresh fruits and vegetables.A heap of fruits looking like mangoes with a pointed nose turned out to be Canistel fruit.
-They also sell different fruit wines, nuts, handmade woollen articles of clothing, handicrafts et al. And the women belonging to this tribe are indeed Super-Women who manage it all…
+They also sell different fruit wines, nuts, handmade woolen articles of clothing, handicrafts et al. And the women belonging to this tribe are indeed super-women who manage it all…

 You may also want to read about the best food market in Bangkok

-The women belonging to Kayan Lahwi /Padaung tribes are also known as the long-necks.
+The women belonging to Kayan Lahwi /Padaung tribe are also known as the long-necks.
 They are concentrated around Mae Hong Son province in Thailand and attract tourists in large numbers.
-They are another group of Karen Tribes in Chiang Mai.
+These belong to another group of Karen Tribes in Chiang Mai.

-I did not tag along with our group to the village of the long-necked tribes owing to some work and also my varied views on visiting such a dwelling as part of tourism.
+I did not tag along with our group to the village of this long-necked Karen tribe owing to some work and also my varied views on visiting such a dwelling as part of tourism.
 I am documenting the information that the group shared with me along with my thoughts on this traditional practice.

 The heavy rings around their necks end up smashing their ribcage and shoulders down over the years giving an illusion that their necks are unusually long.

-As I leave Doi Inthanon, I just pray for a better future for these innocent kids belonging to the Karen Tribes in Chiang Mai who were playing alongside the stalls, unaware of a refugee’s life.
+As I leave Doi Inthanon, I just pray for a better future for these innocent kids belonging to the Karen people in Thailand who were playing alongside the stalls, unaware of a refugee’s life.

-I have shared my experience and interactions with Karen Tribes of Chiang Mai located in Doi Inthanon, Thailand, a couple of times on other forums but strangely never on my blog here.
+I have shared my experience and interactions with the Karen Tribe of Chiang Mai located in Doi Inthanon, Thailand, a couple of times on other forums but strangely never on my blog here.
 I still wonder what could have been the reason for ignoring to document this enlightening experience!!!

-Anyways, better late than never… to document about a local connection that was forged unexpectedly but is etched in my memory as if it happened yesterday.
-And, I guess the best way a nomad like me can celebrate Women’s Day is by remembering the wonderful women met on travels!
+Anyways, better late than never… to document a local connection that was forged unexpectedly but is etched in my memory as if it happened yesterday.
+And, I guess the best way a nomad like me can celebrate Women’s Day is by remembering the wonderful women met through travels!